Vishal-GitAccount/Sood_5122_final-exam_COVID19_dashboard/README.md

 Note: your "main folder" should contain following 4 files/folders: 1) .json (file) 2) R code (file) 3) R project (file) 4) Data (folder) your data folder will contain 3 csv files

+text file namely, "libraries" contains all the libraries needed for this application to run.

 Following libraries will be needed to run this app:
 1) shinydashboard
 2) shiny